Skip to content

 The walk begins at the Porta Saragozza, just outside the historic center, and usually takes 1 hour and 30 minutes to complete.
 We recommend doing this in the morning to beat the rush and the afternoon heat during the summer.

-It takes around 20-30 minutes to get to the San Luca Basilica from the Piazza Maggiore on the train.
+It takes around 20-30 minutes to get to the Basilica of San Luca from the Piazza Maggiore on the train.

 Once you make it to the top of the hill, you can visit inside of the Sanctuary of the Madonna di San Luca and enjoy the views.
 If you want panoramic views of the city and of the hills, then you can pay €5 for the San Luca Sky Experience and climb to the top of the dome for fantastic views.